 A CV (or resume) is a super important document because it is often the only thing standing between you and securing an interview.
 This little slip of paper or digital file has a HUGE role to play because it's still the primary method that most recruiters or hiring managers use to decide if a candidate might be suitable for a role.
-Being a Career Coach with Passion Pioneers, I've seen my fair share of CVs and it's such a surprise to me that so often they are missing some critical items that can really be limiting the chances of my clients getting to an interview.
+Being an Executive Coach, I've seen my fair share of CVs and it's such a surprise to me that so often they are missing some critical items that can really be limiting the chances of my clients getting to an interview.
 With so many people looking for jobs due to the coronavirus crisis and the job market so tough, I wanted to give you practical advice to help you stop getting in your own way.

 Here are the top 4 most common CV mistakes I see (and examples of how to do yours better!):

 I've seen one-liners and I've seen half-pagers but it all doesn't matter.
 An Executive Summary needs to be a mini-version of your whole CV and written very specifically.
 Being the foodie I am, think of it like the tasting menu of the restaurant.
 It should include your qualities, your years of experience, your expertise and the type/level of role you are seeking.
 Then briefly list roles and companies you've worked for, your qualifications and certifications, your top key skills, a few more qualities, and your availability.
 That's it.
 It's not hard.
 These recruiters and hiring managers are seeing HUNDREDS of CVs so you need to win them over by pretty much showing all you are and can do straight upfront.